J-The-Fox/Game-Dev-Club/projects/examples/python/README.md

 > Important Note!: If You Are On Python 3.11.x And Want To Use pygame, You Have To Install The Dev Version!
 > 'python3 -m pip install pygame==2.1.3.dev8' Or Whatever Dev Version You Use
-> Will Change If Something Happens
+> Will Update If Anything Changes

+---

 This Project Might Not Be Perfect But Hopefully It Helps!
 At Least A Little.
 You Can Always Open An [Issue](https://github.com/J-The-Fox/Game-Dev-Club/issues) Or Start A [Discussion](https://github.com/J-The-Fox/Game-Dev-Club/discussions)!